jacknot/justin.duch.me/_posts/2021-07-07-web3_immortal.md

 Once the protocol gets faster, I think it would also be a good idea to replace my CDN used for images with IPFS.
 And I would actually like to find a way to do something like this that allows JS to run though, because that's where the real art on this blog is.

+I'd also like to have somewhere that on this site that links to the current IPFS CID, but since that would technically change the contents of the blog, it would make a new CID so it would never actually be up to date.

 Here is the entire build script for your reference:

 ```bash